a0s21en5/Angular-Bootcamp/Day 8 - Module.md

 ## Creating a Component Inside a Module in Angular

-To create a component inside a module in Angular, you can use the Angular CLI command ng generate component <component-name>.
+To create a component inside a module in Angular, you can use the Angular CLI command ng generate component "component-name".
 By default, this command generates the component files within the src/app directory.
 However, if you want to create the component inside a specific module, you can specify the module name along with the component name.
 For example, to create a component named "login" inside the "user-auth" module, you can use the following command:

 ```bash
 ng generate component user-auth/login